mariadb-corporation/MaxScale/Documentation/Monitors/MariaDB-Monitor.md

 - SUPER, to modify replica connections, set globals such as *read\_only* and kill connections from other super-users
 - SELECT on mysql.user, to see which users have SUPER
+- SELECT on mysql.global_priv so see to see which users have READ_ONLY ADMIN
 - REPLICATION CLIENT (REPLICATION SLAVE ADMIN in MariaDB Server 10.5), to list replica connections
 - RELOAD, to flush binary logs